zukunft/zukunft.com/docs/code_functions_all.md

         \-- sandbox_link - the pending link in one line, shown as the title of a confirm page, e.g.
     \-- name_linked
         \-- sandbox_link - the two linked objects as links, e.g. for the subtitle of the link default page;
+    \-- display_with_actions
+        \-- job_list - @param bool $is_admin true if the requesting user is an admin, who can also upgrade a job
+    \-- pending_first
+        \-- job_list - @return array the jobs with the open jobs on top and within each group the newest request first
     \-- display_admin
         \-- sys_log_list - @param array $url_arr the url vars of the calling page for the back link of the close links
     \-- get_html